 - Evans Building: This structure was a high school prior to being converted for campus offices.
 It's said that the sound of squeaky tennis shoes and the dribbling of basketballs can be heard coming from the basketball court along the upper balcony.
 Disembodied footfalls have also been heard in the hall.

 Is it myth or is the Greenville Embassy Suites haunted?
-The stories began during the construction of the hotel.
-The construction came to an abrupt halt, and the site stood in limbo for two years.
+The stories began during hotel construction, which came to an abrupt halt.
+The site stood in limbo for two years.
 The legend states the investors were staying on the grounds, but suddenly left and pulled their financial support.
 It's implied that some kind of haunting occurred that frightened off the investors.

-The stories of the construction site being haunted continued.
-For example, the South Carolina Paranormal Research and Investigations (SCPRAI) unit reports that the Greenville police received numerous reports, before the building had the electricity turned on, that lights were seen in the building and someone was living in the rooms.
+When construction continued, so did the the stories of a haunting.
+The Greenville police received numerous reports, before the building had the electricity turned on, that lights were seen in the building and someone was living in the rooms.
 Even though the police investigated and discovered the building was secure, the reports continued to plague the department.

 - Lights turn off and of sporadically